center-for-threat-informed-defense/sensor-mappings-to-attack/README.md

 ## Notice

-Copyright 2023 MITRE Engenuity.
+Copyright 2023 MITRE.
 Approved for public release.
 Document number CT0089.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at